core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Conditional Notification Parameters and Conditional Control Parameters may be present in the same query.
 However, they are not defined at multiple prioritization levels.
 The server sends a notification whenever any of the parameter conditions are met, upon which it updates its last notification value and time to prepare for the next notification.
 When Conditional Notification Parameters and Conditional Control Parameters are present in the same query, notifications may be subjected to the presence of a Conditional Control Parameter such as "c.pmin" or "c.pmax".
 Only one notification occurs when there are multiple conditions being met at the same time.
 As a general example, the pseudocode illustrated in {{pseudocode}} shows one way to determine when a notification is to be sent.

 A resource that receives a conditional parameter it does not support MUST treat that parameter as having no effect on the observation, and MUST process the remainder of the request as usual.
 Such a request MUST NOT be rejected solely because a conditional parameter is not supported.
-For example, if a client sends "GET /temp?c.gt=25&c.newthing=5" (Observe), and the server supports "c.gt" but does not support "c.newthing", the server returns the usual "2.05 Content" with an Observe option, exactly as if only "c.gt" had been sent.
+For example, if a client sends "GET /temp?c.gt=25&c.newthing=5" (Observe), and the server supports "c.gt" but does not support "c.newthing", the server returns the usual "2.05 Content" with an Observe option after successfully processing the request, exactly as if only "c.gt" had been sent.

 # Implementation Considerations   {#Implementation}